telerik/maui-docs/controls/datagrid/load-on-demand.md

 ### LoadOnDemand Event

 You can load new items by utilizing the `LoadOnDemand` event.
-It uses `LoadOnDemandEventArgs` arguments through which you need to indicate when the data is loaded using the `IsDataLoaded`(`bool`) property.
+The event uses `LoadOnDemandEventArgs` arguments through which you need to indicate when the data is loaded by setting the `IsDataLoaded`(`bool`) property.

 <snippet id='datagrid-loadondemand-event-csharp'/>